techdivision/sap-s4hana-connector-doc/README.md

 ### Onboarding

-This step will generate the IO Events providers and the registrations for your SAP S/4 Hana Connector project.
+This step will generate the IO Events providers and the registrations for your connector project.
 If your Commerce instance Adobe I/O Events for Adobe Commerce module version 1.6.0 or greater, the module will also be automatically configured by the onboarding script.
 To start the process run the command: